Riimu/WIM_FlatPanel/README.md

 # WIM Skin - Flat Panel #

-This is a Skin for WIM addon.
-This addon does nothing without WIM.
+This is a skin for World of Warcraft addon WIM (WoW Instant Messenger).
+This addon merely adds a visual skin for the addon and does not function without the addon itself.
 For more information about WIM, see: http://www.wimaddon.com

 ## Installation ##

-To install, just install this like normal addon and then apply in WIM.
+To install, simply install this like any other WoW interface addon and then change the settings in your WIM to use the skin.

 Step by step install instructions:

 1. Copy the folder to your WoW\Interface\Addons folder
 2. In WoW, go to Wim Options -> Display Settings -> Window Skin -> Flat Panel

 Done!
-New WIM windows will use the Flat Panel skin.
+This will cause WIM to use the flat panel in chat windows instead.

 ## Credits ##